 Eligible adults may receive some vaccines free from Public Health, please ask about vaccine availability.
 Some vaccines may have a charge.
 We accept cash, check, or Medicare Part B (Wisconsin plans only) for seasonal influenza vaccines.
 We accept cash or check only for TB Skin Tests.

 - Seasonal Influenza High Dose Vaccine (ages 65+): $75

 - Tuberculosis (Mantoux) Skin Test: $25 per step (2-Step Test $50)

-Drive-Thru/Walk-In Clinics: Each fall, Public Health offers a series of public clinics for seasonal influenza and COVID-19 vaccines.
-Our 2022 clinics are complete, but you can still schedule an appointment.
+Seasonal Flu & COVID Clinics: Each fall, Public Health offers a series of public clinics throughout the community for seasonal influenza and COVID-19 vaccines.

 |Immunization Clinic Location||Immunization Clinic Time|